How hard is it to verify a classical shadow?: Product state variants and connections to

 \section{Product state variants and connections to $\QMAt$}

 In this section we explore the variants of our problems stemming from the restriction to the product-state space and show completeness results for the corresponding product-state classes, i.e., $\PSQMA$, $\Pqc$ (See \cref{def:PSQMA,def:P-qc-sigma2} respectively) in the $\poly$ and the $\exp$ regime.
-We also show the equivalence of $\Pqc$ with the third level of our quantum classical polynomial hierarchy, i.e., $\cfont{qcq\text{-}\Sigma_3}$ (defined as $\qc$ but with 3 alternating quantifiers: $\exists\rho_1\forall c\exists\rho_2$).